 The Starman sitting behind the wheel of Elon Musk's original cherry red Tesla Roadster is most certainly living up to his name.

-In a tweet on Nov.
-2, SpaceX posted an image of the Roadster, now an artificial satellite of the sun, and its position in relation to the inner planets of the solar system.
-It's current speed?
+In a tweet, SpaceX posted an image of the Roadster, now an artificial satellite of the sun, and its position in relation to the inner planets of the solar system.
+It's speed?
 A cool 34,644 miles per hour.

 "Starman's current location.
 Next stop, the restaurant at the end of the universe," they wrote, adding a tongue-in-cheek reference to author Douglas Adams' "The Hitchhiker's Guide to the Galaxy."

-Last December, Musk revealed that instead of the concrete dummy payloads used by other aerospace companies during test flights, he would instead be donating his 2008-model Roadster complete with a mannequin clad in a SpaceX pressure spacesuit.
+Before the famous launch, Musk revealed that instead of the concrete dummy payloads traditionally used by aerospace companies during test flights, he would instead be donating his 2008-model Roadster complete with a mannequin clad in a SpaceX pressure spacesuit.

 "Payload will be my midnight cherry Tesla Roadster playing 'Space Oddity'," Musk tweeted.
 "Destination is Mars orbit.
 Will be in deep space for a billion years or so if it doesn't blow up on ascent."